Studying Abroad in London with CIEE

 Within my first month of living in London, I called my International Advisor: I wanted to extend my stay and live out the full academic year in Southeast London.
 Through email and Skype chats I chose new courses and confirmed my stay at Goldsmiths.
 This is how I see it: when else will I have the time, financial assistance, and sufficient reason to go abroad?
 Study abroad was a great opportunity, and the option to extend my stay and continue with my international studies was the chance of a lifetime.

 What valuable information would have been beneficial had I prior knowledge of it?
 To be honest, I don’t think that there is any way to fully prepare yourself for a study abroad experience.
 Just remember this: you are not a tourist, you are a student.
 My word of advice: just get through the first few days.
-You will undoubtedly miss your friends, your dog, and your usual coffee at a favorite establishment back home, but after those initial few days, you will be overwhelmed by the realization of what your are currently experiencing.
+You will undoubtedly miss your friends, your dog, and your usual coffee at a favorite establishment back home, but after those initial few days, you will be overwhelmed by the intensity of what your are currently experiencing.
 Study Abroad Advisors will warn you of this initial culture shock, but there is no understanding it until you find yourself surrounded by luggage in a foreign airport with signs and intercom announcements in unfamiliar voices and languages.
 Deep breaths.
 I promise you, those initial thoughts of panic will be the worst of your time abroad.

 I should also mention the importance of budgeting.
 It is easy to get caught up in the razzle-dazzle of a foreign country, and it is even easier to spend all of your hard-earned cash on drinks, destination t-shirts, and food.
 There are two things to keep in mind: you likely have no in-flow of income; and foreign currency is just like the U.S. dollar.
 While you are abroad, unless you have some sweet set-up, there is no weekly paycheck to fall back on.
 It is also easy to get caught up in the colorful bills and the various coins.
 Remember: your bank statement at home (in the real world) will reflect what you spend in foreign currencies.
 Of course, these are special circumstances, just try not to get carried away with your spending so you will not come to regret it later.